amesar/mlflow-tools/mlflow_tools/export_import/README.md

 The [workspace/export](https://docs.databricks.com/dev-tools/api/latest/workspace.html#export) API endpoint only exports a notebook representing the latest notebook revision.
 * Therefore you can only export/import MLflow experiments and runs.
 The notebook revision associated with a run cannot be exported or imported.
 * When you import a run, the link to its source notebook revision ID will appear in the UI but you cannot reach that revision (link is dead).
-* For convenience, the export tools does export the latest notebook revision for a notebook-based experiment but again, it cannot be attached to a run when imported.
+* For convenience, the export tool exports the latest notebook revision for a notebook-based experiment but again, it cannot be attached to a run when imported.

 #### Note on `Copy` tools and Databricks
   * Copy tools work only for open source MLflow.